Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Op 22

-Fit bowl on carburetor body
+Fit float chamber on carburetor body

-Tighten bowl fixing screw
+Tighten float chamber fixing screw

-Fit bowl on carburetor body
+Fit float chamber on carburetor body

 Op 23